grayson-charlier/Drones-By-Nature/README.md

 ## License

 This project is a redesign demonstration.
-Please ensure proper licensing for production use.

 ## Notes

 - This is a front-end only implementation